 Working together we prepare contingency plans and organise major-incident training and exercises to prepare for emergencies.

 Whatever the incident, the role of South Cambridgeshire District Council is always to provide support and care to the community and to get things back to normality as soon as possible.

-Our planning officer is responsible for assisting in the emergency preparedness of the council and providing assistance and guidance to businesses and the general public.
+Our planning officer is responsible for assisting in the emergency preparedness of the council and providing assistance and guidance to businesses and the public.
 This can cover a wide range of emergencies such as floods, chemical leaks and gas explosions through to comparatively minor incidents.